pastleo/xf86-input-mtrack/README.md

 Whether or not to disable the entire trackpad when a palm is touching.
 Boolean value.
 Defaults to false.

+**[AccSensitivity](#AccSensitivity)**<a name="AccSensitivity"></a>
+Adjusts the acceleration sensitivity when moving.
+This is a real number greater than or equal to zero.
+Default is 0.
+A value of 0 will disable acceleration.

+a graph of raw input movement and pointer movement: https://www.desmos.com/calculator/jxluw1c8rl

 **[ThumbSize](#ThumbSize)**<a name="ThumbSize"></a>
 The minimum size of what's considered a thumb.
 It is expected that a thumb will be larger than other fingers.
 This is represented as a percentage of the